acterglobal/a3/Readme.md

 ## Running Tests

 We have a test suite to run unit tests and integration tests.
 This is run via the CI to ensure consistency and every features is expected to add further tests to the suite.
 You can run the tests via:

+## Troubleshooting

+### NDK compile error

+The current system has a problem with the latest android native development kit (NDK), please downgrade to version r22.* - then things should be fine.

 ....
 TBD